GLOBAL MARKETS-Stocks fall, gold and yen rise amid political uncertainty

 The pan-European STOXX 600 index fell 0.52 percent,

-hit a two-year high, boosted by a second day of strong oil price
+boosted by a second day of strong oil price gains, and was

 "We are seeing relief with commodity prices trading higher,"